pgspider/sqlite_fdw/README.md

 ## CREATE USER MAPPING options

-`sqlite_fdw` no need any `CREATE USER MAPPING` command.
+There is no user or password conceptions in SQlite, hence `sqlite_fdw` no need any `CREATE USER MAPPING` command.

 Just ensure `postgres` OS user have permissions for reading or writing on SQLite database file.
+There is no other access problem than OS access permissions to SQLite database file.

 ## CREATE FOREIGN TABLE options